0BananaBig0/from_gcc_to_cpp/docs/IntroductionToTheCPPSTL.md

 1. EASTL is **a open source library**, **optimized for game developers**.
 2. The **performance** of EASTL is **higher than STL**.

+### Notes

+1. Most methods that add or remove elements in containers return a valid iterator.